shinsoj/techart/optimization/optimization.md

 # VRAM

-VRAM only holds four kinds of image data:
+VRAM only store image data the GPU needs to render the frame:

 * Shader Programs
 * Vertex Buffers